xinecoulter/hogwartz/README.md

 ## Takes aways

+### Seeds

+You can prepopulate your database by adding code to your `seeds.rb` file.
+Just run `$ rake db:seed`

+If you want to seed your database on heroku run
+`$ heroku run rake db:seed`

+### Relationships

+`$ rake erd` will generate a PDF in your app directory of your models relationships.

+Be sure to run `$ brew install graphviz` first.

 ### forms and params

 Creating a form by hand will result in a params like the following: